Shilpa-Manaji/OBS_INTERNSHIP-2025/FIFA21/README.md

    ```

    - This will open Jupyter Notebook in your browser.
-   - Navigate to the notebooks/ folder and open the data_cleaning.ipynb file.
+   - Navigate and open the data_cleaning.ipynb file.

 4. **Run the Code Cells**